Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "...You’re acquainted with the Great Father?"
 For the first time that evening, Diane Woodward looked impressed at them.

 "Yes, we all are.
-He...maybe I shouldn’t tell you this, but the last time he visited, he gave both the boys a ride on his back."
+He... maybe I shouldn’t tell you this, but the last time he visited, he gave both the boys a ride on his back."

 "He can go *so* fast!"
 Tristan blurted out with a massive grin.
 His brother kicked his ankle under the table and again Sir Jeremy had to stifle the urge to laugh.
 There were real children under there, not just perfectly polite little princes.